Kamikitayama: Climate

 Kamikitayama has a humid subtropical climate (Köppen climate classification Cfa) with hot summers and cool to cold winters.
-Precipitation is significantly higher in summer than in winter, though on the whole lower than most parts of Honshū, and there is no significant snowfall.
-The average annual temperature in Kamikitayama is 13.5 C. The average annual rainfall is 2909.3 mm with September as the wettest month.
+Precipitation is significantly higher in summer than in winter, though on the whole lower than most parts of Honshū.
+There is no significant snowfall.
+The average annual temperature in Kamikitayama is 13.5 C. The average annual rainfall is 2909.3 mm with September the wettest month.
 The temperatures are highest on average in August, at around 24.6 C, and lowest in January, at around 2.9 C. The highest temperature ever recorded in Kamikitayama was 39.3 C on 17 August 2020; the coldest temperature ever recorded was -9.3 C on 28 February 1981.